 Source: SBG Portland BJJ and MMA Videos

-Discover here one of the easy escapes from the cross face at the side control position explained by Coach Stephan Kesting.
+Discover one of the easy escapes from the cross face at the side control position explained by Coach Stephan Kesting.
 You may think that there is no escape from there.
 Stay tuned!

 Source: Stephan Kesting

 The crossface chicken wing is a savage WWE submission that produces much pain on the opponent’s neck and shoulder.
-A WWE wrestler can reach this beautiful submission from the standing position or also from the bottom.
+A WWE wrestler can reach this beautiful submission from the standing position or the bottom.

 The crossface chickenwing attacker needs to be behind his/her opponent.
-Besides, he must trap the opponent’s head and one arm using your both hands connected around the opponent’s face or chin.
+Besides, he must trap the opponent’s head and one arm using both hands connected around the opponent’s face or chin.

 The Crossface Crippler is WWE Chris Benoit’s signature move.
-This is a savage submission that provokes insupportable pain, and therefore it may be banned from the World Wrestling Entertainment.
+This is a savage submission that provokes insupportable pain so that it may be banned from World Wrestling Entertainment.

 You can mess the cross face up to quite a large degree and still be effective with it.
-Nevertheless, the higher you go in the BJJ sport the more you will be required to work with the most efficient forms of cross face possible.
+Nevertheless, the higher you go in the BJJ sport, the more you will be required to work with the most efficient forms of cross-face possible.